Max Frisch: Later life and death

 In 1978, Frisch survived serious health problems, and the next year was actively involved in setting up the Max Frisch Foundation (Max-Frisch-Stiftung), established in October 1979, and to which he entrusted the administration of his estate.
 The foundation's archive is kept at the ETH Zurich, and has been publicly accessible since 1983.

 Old age and the transience of life now came increasingly to the fore in Frisch's work.
 In 1976 he began work on the play Triptychon, although it was not ready to be performed for another three years.
 The word triptych is more usually applied to paintings, and the play is set in three triptych-like sections in which many of the key characters are notionally dead.
 The piece was first unveiled as a radio play in April 1979, receiving its stage premier in Lausanne six months later.
 The play was rejected for performance in Frankfurt am Main where it was deemed too apolitical.
 The Austrian premier in Vienna at the Burgtheater was seen by Frisch as a success, although the audience reaction to the complexity of the work's unconventional structure was still a little cautious.

-In 1980, Frisch resumed contact with Alice Locke-Carey and the two of them lived together, alternately in New York City and in Frisch's cottage in Berzona, till 1984.
+In 1980, Frisch resumed contact with Alice Locke-Carey and the two of them lived together, alternately in New York City and in Frisch's cottage in Berzona, until 1984.
 By now Frisch had become a respected and from time to time honoured writer in the United States.
 He received an honorary doctorate from Bard College in 1980 and another from New York's City University in 1982.
 An English translation of the novella Man in the Holocene (Der Mensch erscheint im Holozän) was published by The New Yorker in May 1980, and was picked out by critics in The New York Times Book Review as the most important and most interesting published Narrative work of 1980.
 The story concerns a retired industrialist suffering from the decline in his mental faculties and the loss of the camaraderie which he used to enjoy with colleagues.
 Frisch was able, from his own experience of approaching old age, to bring a compelling authenticity to the piece, although he rejected attempts to play up its autobiographical aspects.
 After Man in the Holocene appeared in 1979 (in the German language edition) the author developed writer's block, which ended only with the appearance, in the Autumn/Fall of 1981 of his final substantial literary piece, the prose text/novella Bluebeard (Blaubart).